cybermouflons/ovisbot/README.md

 * `!ctf create <ctf_name>`  This is the command you'll use when you want to begin a new CTF.
 This command will make a private category channel with a general text channel in your server, with your supplied name.

+* `!ctf delete <ctf_name>` Deletes category, channels and roles related to the ctf.
+Note that the data are still kept in the DB.
+**Must have manage channels and roles permissions to do that**

  * `!ctf join <ctf_name>` Using this command will either give or remove the role of a created ctf to/from you.

 *NOTE: the following ctf specific commands will only be accepted under the category created for that ctf.
 This is to avoid clashes with multiple ctfs going on in the same server.*

+ * `!ctf status` This displays the status of the CTF.
+It displays the added challenges, who's working on what, and if a challenge is solved (and by who).

  * `!ctf addchallenge <challenge_name>` Allows users to add challenges to a list.
 Creates a new private text channel with the challenge name given.

- * `!ctf status` This displays the status of the CTF.
-It displays the added challenges, who's working on what, and if a challenge is solved (and by who).
+ * `!ctf workon <challenge_name>` Gives you permission to view the text channel of the challenge given and adds you to the members working on it.
+Note the challenge name must match the exact name from `!ctf status`

+ * `!ctf solve [<teammate> <teammate> ...]` Marks the challenge as solved and sets you as the solver.
+To work you must be in a text channel of a challenge.
+If other teammates helped solving the challenge you can add them as optional mentions in the arguments and they will be added to the solvers as well.

 ---
 ##  Utils